[Analysis] Why is EU off track for 2020 energy efficiency target?

 "The Green Deal will have to take a more systematic look at consumption and production patterns within the EU if we want to make the kind of progress on energy consumption that is needed to be carbon neutral by 2050," said Thorfinn Stainforth, a policy analyst at the think tank Institute European Environment Policy (IEEP).

-In 2017, the transport sector accounted for 31 percent of total energy consumption in the EU countries, followed by the housing (27 percent), industry (25 percent) and services (15 percent) sectors.
+In 2017, the transport sector accounted for 31 percent of total energy consumption in the EU countries, followed by housing (27 percent), industry (25 percent) and services (15 percent) sectors.

 But, according to Stainforth, the EU has not properly addressed the rising demand for energy in transport or housing yet.